spookyQubit/VehicleDetection/writeup.md

 * Feature Extraction: From a set of training images, we first extract the features needed to build a classifier to distinguish a vehicle from a non-vehicle.

-* Classifier: A gird search is used to find the best classifier. sklearn's GridSearcgCV is used with cv=3.
+* Classifier: Gird search is used to find the best classifier. sklearn's GridSearcgCV is used with cv=3.
 The parameter spaces which we search for include: 1) Linear/RBF SVC, 2) C, and 3) gamma.
 The best classier is found to be an RBF SVC with C=1 and gamma='auto'.

 * Sliding window: After building a classifer, a sliding window technique is used to feed in image sections (windows) to the classifier.
 The classifer then predicts whether the section contains a vehicle or not.